 ADVANCED IRISH FIDDLE (Liz Knowles)

-This course explores the stylistic nuances of Scottish fiddling.
-We’ll work on ornamentation and bowing, phrasing and expression, playing ‘in the groove’, improvising melodic variations, and using accents to create rhythmic excitement.
-We’ll also discuss Scotland’s regional fiddle styles and listen to recordings of players from each style.
-Technique and theory topics – tone, practice methods, simple chord theory, playing with speed and precision – will be included as appropriate.
+This course will delve deeply into the spirit and stylistic nuances of Scottish fiddling.
+A singular rhythmic drive is the lifeblood of Scottish traditional music, and we’ll engage through a visceral learning method.
+The melodies cover the expressive gamut (sometimes soaring, sometimes playful, mournful etc.) and comprise a rich repertoire spanning centuries; we’ll look at tunes old and new.
+Specifics covered will include ornamentation and bowing, phrasing and expression, melodic variations, and of course – we’ll jam!
+Technique and theory topics, such as tone, practice methods, simple chord theory, playing with speed and precision, will also be included.
 All tunes, including strathspeys, reels, jigs, marches, and slow airs, will be taught by ear.
 Students are encouraged to bring a small audio recorder to record musical examples and repertoire.
-(Class limit: 20)

 INTERMEDIATE SWEDISH FIDDLE (Andrea Hoag)

-The polska is the delectable dance form at the center of Swedish fiddling.
-It’s lyrical, rugged, luscious, transporting.
-With its many variations on 3/4 rhythm, polska bends the mind and steals the heart.
-In this class, we’ll take an overview of regional and local styles and then delve deeply into the southern slängpolska and one of the rich variants from Dalarna.
+The 3/4-time polska is the heart and soul of Swedish fiddling.
+Its many variants can be lyrical, rugged, deeply comforting, eerie, irresistibly rhythmic and more, and will have you counting to three in more ways than you can imagine!
+We’ll take an overview of regional and local styles and then delve deeply into several tunes.
 Depending on class interest, we’ll work with harmonies as well as melodies.
 You needn’t have any experience with Scandinavian fiddling, but should be comfortable with trying new bowing patterns and scales, and ready to think outside the box.

 BLUEGRASS GUITAR ACCOMPANIMENT (Ed Dodson)